i-Learn-SKOS/myway-queries/README.md

 ## Queries

+### basic.gql
+A basic informative query.
+Lists all basic information on anything.

 ### collections.gql
-A basic informative query.
 Lists all known collections.

 ### collection-hierarchy.gql
 For a given collection, retrieve its hierarchy (top down overview of concepts in the collection).